stacks-archive/radiks/README.md

 To create a model class, first import the `Model` class from radiks.
 Then, create a class that extends this model, and provide a schema.

+**Important**: Make sure you add a static `className` property to your class.
+This is used when storing and querying information.
+If you don't add this, radiks will default to the actual model's class name.
+However, in production, your code will likely be minified, and the actual class name will be different.
+For this reason, it's highly recommended that you define the `className` manually.

 #### Schema

 The first static property you'll need to define is a schema.
 Create a static `schema` property on your class to define it.
 Each `key` in this object is the name of the field.
 The value is whatever type you want the field to be, or you can pass some options.